No. 4: The Beatles’ ‘Sgt. Pepper’

 But does “Sgt.
 Pepper” deserve its medals as a landmark psychedelic album?
 Yes, certainly, but its trippy credentials do wither a bit under examination.

-A cosmos-minded mix-tape that stretches from “Revolver” to “Magical Mystery Tour” would indeed reveal the Beatles as the greatest psychedelic band of them all.
+A cosmos-minded playlist that stretches from “Revolver” to “Magical Mystery Tour” would indeed reveal the Beatles as the greatest psychedelic band of them all.
 Still, “Sgt.
 Pepper’s” rep as the nexus for these adventures remains overblown.

 Here are the songs that clearly qualify for anyone’s psychedelic hall of fame: